Early April Google snapped its finger and unleashed their A.I. on corporate contracts. What’s the Endgame?

 - Egnyte ($137M).

-Combined with Google ($890B), they represent about $1.3 trillion of consumer trust in them handling any type of data.
+Combined with Google ($890B), they represent about $1.3 trillion of consumer trust in them handling documents of any kind.
 Now, why would they pick contracts and agreements?

 One reason Google and others choose contracts is their immediate impact on a company’s bottom line.
 All companies need to track income or manage their spend and most of those numbers are buried in contracts.
 The Legal Industry tends to get wrapped up in the minutiae of legal problems.
 However, companies have more pressing practical issues like is this a profitable deal or am I being defrauded.